dantegates/porter/docs/deployment.rst

-Local testing deployment
+Local testing
 ------------------------

-For pre-production testing and debugging, it is appropriate to run the app's development server directly:
+For local development and debugging, it is appropriate to run the app's development server directly:

 .. code-block:: python